The Queenan Law Firm

 If you or one of your family members was injured in a maritime accident or boating accident in the Houston area of Texas, you should consult with an experienced injury lawyer right away.
 Maritime workers in Texas have certain legal rights, and if you were injured through no fault of your own, it may be possible to recover compensation for various medical bills, lost earnings, and pain and suffering, including losses you are expected to incur in the future.

-To learn more about the possible options for getting compensated for your injuries in Houston, call the Queenan Law Firm, P.C. at (817) 719-8082 to arrange a confidential consultation.
+To learn more about the possible options for getting compensated for your injuries in Houston, call the Queenan Law Firm, P.C. at (817) 719-8082 to arrange a free consultation.
 Our highly skilled maritime accident attorneys have more than 20 years of experience representing injured offshore oil rig workers in the Houston area of Texas.